 - In the secondary router - disable DHCP, that’s needed to prevent the conflict when both routers start allocating an IP address for the new device.

 - In the secondary router - set the

 Gateway IP addressthat is not in a range of DHCP start/end pool allocation addresses.

 - In both routers select different channels to prevent interfering with each other.

-Now, you can connect to the Wi-Fi using secondary router and check in the router admin interface - traffic that is going through (number of packets, bandwidth, etc).
+Now, you can connect to the Wi-Fi using a secondary router and check in the router admin interface - traffic that is going through (number of packets, bandwidth, etc).